JosLuna98/address_search_field/README.md

 import 'package:address_search_text_field/address_search_text_field.dart';
 ```

-Implement it by calling AddressSearchTextField widget.
-It requires *country* and *onDon*e as parameters, also can add TextEditingController as *controller*, InputDecoration as *decoration* and TextStyle as *style* for TextField and a List<String> as *exceptions* for found addresses.

 **NOTE:** *coordForRef* parameter will set the first data in the list of found addresses to *point* in *OnDone* function if user select their reference like an address.

 ```dart